VoarL/Love-PCB/README.md

 - A very unique gift to give to someone special
 - Contains images of roses, chocolates, earrings, and lip gloss
-- A very neat message that can be customized upon request
+- A very cute message that can be customized upon request
-- Runs of CR2032 batteries or CR123A batteries
+- Runs off CR2032 batteries or CR123A batteries
 - Pretty RGB LEDS

 ## Installation